 What is defamation?

-Defamation is where a person or business seeks damages for loss of reputation due to someone publishing or otherwise distributing defamatory material that causes others to think less of them.
+Defamation is where a person or small business seeks damages for loss of reputation due to someone publishing or otherwise distributing defamatory material that causes others to think less of them.
 Defamatory material can take many forms including blogs, articles, novels, poems, photos, songs, emails, cartoons, drawings, paintings, online reviews, social media posts, and more.

 Defamatory matter can also be broadcast or spoken (e.g., a person might be defamed on a radio show or in a public presentation).
 If you state or spread something defamatory in any public forum, including over the internet, you could be taken to court.